-In the mid-1980s, two state laws were passed authorizing the agency to collect tolls and development impact fees to fund road construction.
-With a pledged revenue stream from future tolls and development impact fees, the agency issued nonrecourse, toll-revenue bonds to fund road construction, rather than relying on the uncertainty of state gas-tax revenue.
-The agency also reached an agreement with the California Department of Transportation (Caltrans) to assume ownership, liability, and maintenance of the State Route 73 Toll Road as part of the state highway system.
-This agreement eliminated the need for the agency to seek additional funding sources for road maintenance.
+In the mid-1980s, two state laws were passed authorizing the Agency to collect tolls and development impact fees to fund road construction.
+With a pledged revenue stream from future tolls and development impact fees, the Agency issued nonrecourse, toll-revenue bonds to fund road construction, rather than relying on the uncertainty of state gas-tax revenue.
+The Agency also reached an agreement with the California Department of Transportation (Caltrans) to assume ownership, liability, and maintenance of the State Route 73 Toll Road as part of the state highway system.
+This agreement eliminated the need for the Agency to seek additional funding sources for road maintenance.

 In 1996, the State Route 73 Toll Road opened to traffic, the first publicly operated toll road in Southern California.
-At June 30, 2015 and 2014, averages of approximately 92,000 and 83,000 transactions, respectively, are recorded on the State Route 73 Toll Road every weekday, serving as an important, time-saving alternative route to the Interstate 405 and Interstate 5 Freeways.
+It serves as an important, time-saving alternative route to the Interstate 405 and Interstate 5 Freeways, with averages of approximately 98,000, 92,000, and 83,000 transactions per weekday as of June 30, 2016, 2015, and 2014, respectively.